Jack Grealish loses £500 bet with Trent Alexander-Arnold over free-kick

 Trent Alexander-Arnold returned home from England duty £500 richer after accepting a bet as he lined up a free-kick at goal.
 A bonus for him and one too for Lee Carsley trying to solve a long-standing problem at left-back.

-Alexander-Arnold is the latest to try and cover for the absence of Luke Shaw, whose importance to the team is such that he was parachuted into the European Championship final for his first start in five months.
+Alexander-Arnold is the latest to try to cover for the absence of Luke Shaw, whose importance to the team is such that he was parachuted into the European Championship final for his first start in five months.

 Rico Lewis can step in, like he does at Manchester City, while Levi Colwill has also been tried there.
 Alexander-Arnold has not played there for Liverpool this season but is now another option for Carsley.